aimms/language-reference/advanced-language-components/time-based-modeling/creating-timetables.rst

 The *characteristic* argument must be an element of the predefined set ``TimeslotCharacteristics``.
-The elements of this set, as well as the associated function values are listed in :numref:`table:time.time-char`.
+The elements of this set, as well as the associated function values are listed in :ref:`this table <table:time.time-char>`.

 .. _table:time.time-char: